-According to the Investment Company Institute, nearly $12 trillion have been invested in U.S. mutual funds as of May 2012.
 The personalized sales approach of the modern investment industry has helped fuel recent growth in mutual funds, but investors mainly flock to them because of their versatility.
-Mutual funds are pooled assets that let you invest in different industries and different types of stocks and bonds with the help of investment professionals.
-These funds have multiple functions, such as saving you time and money as well precisely tailoring your portfolio to reach your financial objectives.
+Mutual funds pool assets and let you invest in different industries and different types of stocks and bonds with the help of investment professionals.
+These funds have multiple functions, such as saving you time and money, as well precisely tailoring your portfolio to reach your financial objectives.
 Pooling your funds with other investors can also grant you access to blue-chip stocks and expensive investments you couldn't afford on your own.

 When you buy a fund, you will have to pay a commission as well as a yearly management fee.
-The management fee can range from less than 1 percent of your total investment to several percent.
-The fee is charged by the fund for managing your money.
-However, you should keep in mind that mutual funds hold multiple assets.
-Purchasing all those assets individually, to attain a similar diversification level, could result in an even more expensive commission bill.
+Ranging from 1 percent of your total investment to several percentage points, this fee compensates the fund controllers for managing your money.
+Don't let these fees deter you from investing.
+Remember that mutual funds hold multiple assets.
+Purchasing all those assets individually to attain a similar diversification level on your own could result in an even more expensive commission bill and higher brokerage fees.

 Mutual funds let you tailor your portfolio to meet investment objectives by purchasing different fund types.
 Mutual funds range from conservative and low-risk to exotic and high-risk.
 Bonds and money-market funds are typically low-risk, providing stable but relatively small returns.
-Funds investing in domestic and foreign stock are more risky than bond funds, but over the long haul usually provide a higher return.
+Funds invested in domestic and foreign stock are riskier than bond funds, but over the long haul usually provide a higher return.